 This is highly useful when binding the GObject properties to GUI widgets.

-When the user adjusts the value with the widget, one can set the GOBject
+When the user adjusts the value with the widget, one can set the GObject

+value overrides it.
 This also works with smoothed parameters.
+It does not

 work for control-sources that constantly update the property (e.g. the